fatemeh-Salmani1/llm-evaluation-monitoring-platform/README.md

 ### JSONL storage

-JSONL keeps intermediate artifacts readable and easy to inspect while avoiding the additional infrastructure required by a vector database for this projectâ€™s current scale.
+JSONL keeps intermediate artifacts readable and easy to inspect while avoiding the additional infrastructure required by a vector database for this project's current scale.

 ### Separate deterministic and LLM-based evaluation